Philippine Village Hotel

 Philippine Village Hotel (colloquially PVH) was an abandoned hotel located within the Nayong Pilipino Complex, next door to Ninoy Aquino International Airport, in Pasay City, Metro Manila, Philippines.
 Designed by National Artist Juan Nakpil, it was hailed as the first airport hotel in the Philippines.

-The hotel, now owned by the Government Service Insurance System (GSIS), used to be the in the hands of Pampanga-based Enriquez-Panlilio family, who are involved in the real estate and shipping industry (and are also the same owners of the Silahis International Hotel).
+The hotel, now owned by the Government Service Insurance System (GSIS), used to be in the hands of Pampanga-based Enriquez-Panlilio family, who are involved in the real estate and shipping industry (and are also the same owners of the Silahis International Hotel).

 History

+A shot of the abandoned PVH hotel in 2024.

-A construction boom of hotels initiated and streamlined by the then-incumbent Philippine president Ferdinand Marcos Sr. took place in the 1970s in anticipation for the then-upcoming hosting of the 1976 International Monetary Fund and the World Bank Summits in the Philippines.
+A construction boom of hotels initiated and streamlined by the then-incumbent Philippine president Ferdinand Marcos took place in the 1970s in anticipation for the then-upcoming hosting of the 1976 International Monetary Fund and the World Bank Summits in the Philippines.
 The Philippine Village Hotel was among those hotels and was built on a land owned by the Nayong Pilipino Foundation.

 The hotel was built in 1974 by Philippine Village Hotel Inc (PVHI), leasing the Nayong Pilipino land for 21 years.

 The hotel hosted foreign business travelers, leisure travelers, nightclub partygoers, and socialites.
 First Lady Imelda Marcos frequently hosted events in the hotel.
 The hotel also housed the country's first land-based casino after the shutdown of MS Philippine Tourist.